ruthvik947/ruthvik.com/README.md

 #### Personal Website

-Simple front-end only website built using HTML/CSS.
+Simple front-end only [website](www.ruthvik.com] built using HTML/CSS and hosted on github.